 12 Ways You Can Be an Activist Without Going to a Protest

-A few people have asked me how I’ve been doing since the white supremacist rally in Charlottesville this weekend.
+A few people asked me how I was doing after the August white supremacist rally in Charlottesville.
 (Not as many people as you’d think, but that’s OK because I’m not entirely sure I have an accurate answer.)
-The events of this weekend are nothing new—this kind of hate isn’t new in our country—but now we have social media to illuminate events like this faster and more efficiently.
-I wasn’t surprised when I scrolled through Twitter Saturday morning, but the photos of angry, racist, homophobic, anti-semitic men made my stomach churn and my eyes sting.
+The events in Charlottesville were nothing new—this kind of hate isn’t new in our country—but now we have social media to illuminate events like this faster and more efficiently.
+I wasn’t surprised when I scrolled through Twitter on the day of the rally, but the photos of angry, racist, homophobic, anti-semitic men made my stomach churn and my eyes sting.

 I practiced self-care, and I didn’t feel guilty at all.
 In fact, I consider it a form of activism.